-Low-cost airlines are airlines that offer flights at lower prices than more "reputable" airlines (eg: Lufthansa ).
+Low-cost airlines are airlines that offer flights at lower prices than more "reputable" airlines (eg: Delta Airlines).
 Of course, customers then have to cut corners somewhere and therefore forego comforts like legroom and free drinks.
 This concept is the no-frills concept.
-Therefore, low-cost carriers are also called "no frills airlines" and "low-cost carriers ."
+Therefore, low-cost carriers are also called "no-frills airlines" and "low-cost carriers."
 However, if there are certain amenities you can't live without, most airlines let you spend a little extra money to get them.
-An EU regulation requires airlines to offer at least one free-of-charge payment method, but not all providers provide transparent information on what free forms of payment they offer customers when booking a low-cost flight.

-In addition to airlines like Ryanair, there are also many subsidiaries of classic airlines.
-An example of a classic airline is Lufthansa , whose subsidiary Eurowings counts as a low-cost airline.
+In addition to airlines like Spirit/Frontier, there are also many subsidiaries of classic airlines.
+An example of a classic airline is United, whose subsidiary Ted counts as a low-cost airline.

 The American airline Southwest offers flights within North America, the Caribbean, and Central America.
 For entertainment, there is live TV and selected episodes of well-known series for free.
-Internet access is also available on most planes, but costs $8.
-However, Southwest scores high for their free transport of carry-on luggage and also free soft drinks on board.
+Southwest scores high for their free transport of carry-on luggage and also free soft drinks on board.
 You like Happy Hour?
 Then you'll love Southwest's selection of twelve cocktails.
 On Valentine's Day, the first cocktail is even free.
 You can also buy snacks on board.

 With stylish decor and unparalleled customer service, Virgin America has become the most popular boutique airline in the world.
 On-board entertainment, on-demand Wi-Fi, and power outlets await you to power your electronic devices.
 Over 115 destinations are controlled by Virgin America, including Hawaii, Costa Rica, and Texas.
 Of course you do not have to travel with an empty stomach.
 You can buy sandwiches, wraps, vegetarian, and non-vegetarian salads on board.